-Furthering their research, the team did advanced testing and determined that the CNTNAP2 gene was highly linked in early brain development of structures involved in language and thought.
+Continuing their research, the team determined that the CNTNAP2 gene was highly linked in the early brain development of structures involved in language and thought.

-In an unexpected third finding, the scientists found that statistical evidence for the gene was strongest in families with autistic boys.
+In an unexpected third finding, the scientists found the strongest statistical evidence for the gene in families with autistic boys.
 Less of an association appeared in families with autistic children of both genders or with autistic girls only.

-This finding is significant because we know that autism affects males 3 times more than girls.
+This finding is significant because we know that autism affects males three times more than girls.
 This gene could be the reason that explains why!

-This makes me wonder if the gene that MIGHT be responsible for causing autism, could also be playing a part in other male-dominant disorders.
+In the context of trying to answer if autism is a genetic disorder, it makes me wonder if the gene that MIGHT be responsible for causing autism could also play a part in other male-dominant disorders.

-As a therapist that has worked with families for many years, I can tell you a pattern that I see with children who are diagnosed with Autism:
+As a therapist that has worked with families for many years, I can tell you a pattern that I see in children who are diagnosed with Autism:

-If you feel that your child is struggling or displaying signs/symptoms of a disorder, please mention your concerns to your pediatrician.
+If you feel that your child is struggling or displaying signs/symptoms of developmental disabilities, please mention your concerns to your pediatrician.
 They may refer you to a speech-language pathologist or neurologist for specific testing.

 We also have many blogs that target specific disorders that may be helpful to you and your child!
-If you have more questions, please reach out to Speech Blubs and we will get working on answering anything you need clarification on!
+If you have questions, please contact Speech Blubs and we will get working to answer anything you need clarification on!